alleyesonme21/pizza-palor/README.md

-# Mr. Roboger's Neighborhood webpage
+# Pizza Palor Website
- 06/12/2020, By Johnny Duverseau
+ 06/19/2020, By Johnny Duverseau
 # Description
-This application takes a number from a user and returns a range of numbers from 0 to the user inputted number based on 3 criteria: (1) Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
- (2) Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
- (3) Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?".
+This website allows a user to order pizza and choose toppings and pizza size and calculates the final price of the user's pizza order.
 ## Setup/installation requirement
 - Open terminal
 - Create project page in terminal
-- Cd beep_boop
+- Cd pizza-palor
 - Open in VSCode
 - index.html in browser chrome to view the page
 ## Technologies Used
 - HTML
 - CSS
 - Bootstrap
+- jquery
 - Javascript
+- Object constructor
+- Properties
+- prototype Method
 - Git
 - VSCode
 ## Specifications

-_The program will return the price of a pizza with 1 topping, small size _
+_The program will return the price of a pizza with 1 topping, small size_
-* Example Input: cheese,small size
+* Example Input: cheese and large size
 * Example Output: $10

+_The program will return the price of a pizza with 2 toppings, small size_
+* Example Input: Cheese-Pepperoni and small size.
+* Example Output: $12

-_The program will return the price of a pizza with 3 toppings, medium size _
+_The program will return the price of a pizza with 3 toppings, medium size_
-* Example Input: cheese, artichoke,anchovy
+* Example Input: Cheese-Pepperoni-Artichoke and medium size.
-* Example Output: $15
+* Example Output: $17

-_The program will return the price of a pizza with 4 toppings, large size _
+_The program will return the price of a pizza with 4 toppings + and large size_
-* Example Input: large, cheese, pepperoni ect
+* Example Input: Cheese-Pepperoni-Artichoke-Anchovy and large size.
-* Example Output: $20
+* Example Output: $25

 ## Support and contact details
 Contact info: Email: duverseaujohnny21@gmail.com

 ## License
 This project is licensed under the MIT License Copyright (c)  2020 by Johnny Duverseau